 - Schedule your first day of orientation at ToyMakers of East Lake

 - Download and complete the two “signup” documents below

 - Email us at email@example.com to schedule a tour and orientation visit and to become familiar with the many opportunities for participation in the toy making process.

 - Please download this "Hold Harmless Agreement" and this "General Photography Release Form" and bring the completed forms with you to the shop on your first day, to be signed and witnessed at the workshop.
 A parent or legal guardian must sign along with any student volunteers under the age of 18.

-• Student Volunteers wishing to complete their volunteer hours for The Bright Futures Scholarship program, Honor Society or other academic related volunteerism are invited to join Toymakers of East Lake.
+• Student Volunteers wishing to complete their volunteer hours for The Bright Futures Scholarship program, Honor Society, or other academic-related volunteerism are invited to join Toymakers of East Lake.
 Students must be at least 13 years old.
-Students under 18 must be accompanied by a parent or legal guardian on their first two volunteer days.
-After the first two volunteer days, parents and grandparents often continue to volunteer with their students.
+Students under 18 must be accompanied by a parent or legal guardian on their first volunteer day.
+Parents and grandparents often continue to volunteer with their students.

 • ADDRESS: 2690 Tanglewood Trail, Palm Harbor, FL 34688